MohdZaid259/Youtube/Readme.md

-npm i bcrypt to validate encrypted passwords npm i jwt for tokens wrote 'pre' middleware in user.model.js to encrypt password whenever it's updated wrote a method 'isPasswordCorrect' to check password given is the same as stored in db wrote a method 'generateAccessToken' to create AccessToken wrote a method 'generateRefreshToken' to create RefreshToken npm i cloudinary multer multer - picks files & puts into localServer cloudinary - picks file from localServer & puts into cloudinary code for cloudinary for file upload to cloudinary code for multer for file upload to localServer user.controller/ wrote registerUser user.controller/ wrote loginUser & generateTokens to provide both the tokens user.controller/ wrote logoutUser & auth.middleware for securing routes and getting 'user' in req user.controller/ wrote refreshAccessToken user.route/ updated by adding the endpoints user.controller/ wrote changePassword user.controller/ wrote currentUser user.controller/ wrote updateAccount user.controller/ wrote updateAvatar user.controller/ wrote updateCoverImage user.route/ updated by adding the endpoints worte subscription.model.js user.controller/ wrote monogdbAggregationPipelines for getChannelProfile & getWatchHistory wrote comment-like-playlist.model.js video.controller/ wrote uploadVideo
+npm i bcrypt to validate encrypted passwords npm i jwt for tokens wrote 'pre' middleware in user.model.js to encrypt password whenever it's updated wrote 'isPasswordCorrect' to check password given is the same as stored in db wrote'generateAccessToken' to create AccessToken wrote 'generateRefreshToken' to create RefreshToken npm i cloudinary multer multer - picks files & puts into localServer cloudinary - picks file from localServer & puts into cloudinary code for cloudinary for file upload to cloudinary code for multer for file upload to localServer wrote auth.middleware for securing routes and getting 'user' in req wrote all the controllers, services, middlewares, routes SOC :: frontend <-> route <-> controller <-> service <-> model <-> db